AI4quantum/qiskit-studio/README.md

-# Qiskit Studio - Visual Quantum Computing Interface [Preview]
+# Qiskit Studio - Visual Quantum Computing Interface [Proof of Concept]

 A visual web interface powered by AI for quantum computing development with Qiskit.
 Build quantum circuits, algorithms, and experiments through an intuitive drag-and-drop interface.
 This project is part of a set of experiments to generate code using AI tools.